MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

   3. **Delete acknowledged.**  The decoder has received all QPACK frames which reference the deleted value, and can safely delete the entry.
-The decoder SHOULD promptly emit a Delete-Ack instruction on the header management stream.
+The decoder SHOULD promptly emit a Delete-Ack instruction on a header management stream.

   4. **Delete completed.**  When the encoder receives a Delete-Ack instruction